The following are notes specific to particular databases and interfaces.

 Excel does not support indexing and can be very slow for all but the smallest worksheets.

 By default, Excel guesses at the field types.
 This can pose problems for numeric string fields such as US zipcodes, or integers such as unique identifiers (e.g. the primary key).
 By default, Excel will report both as floating point numbers.
 Floating point numbers are useless as zip codes, and cannot be used as primary keys.

 One2OneMileage supports the use of ODBC over a network to access a database on a different PC or server.
-However, communication can be slow.
-It can take several minutes to set the database parameters.
-Although actual processing is much faster, database communication will be the bottleneck that limits Ultra One2OneMileage's overall speed.
-For comparison, during tests with the USA road pack, Postgres gave speeds of ~60 routes/second over a network, compared to >130 routes/second when using a local Access database.
+However, communication can be slow and database communication will be the bottleneck that limits Ultra One2OneMileage's overall speed.
+For comparison, during tests with the USA road pack, PostgreSQL gave speeds of ~70 routes/second over a network, compared to >130 routes/second when using a local Access database.